Unity-Technologies/ml-agents/gym-unity/README.md

   observations by using the `allow_multiple_visual_obs=True` option in the gym parameters.
 If set to `True`, you will receive a list of `observation` instead of only the first one.
-* All `BrainInfo` output from the environment can still be accessed from the `info` provided by `env.step(action)`.
+* The `BatchedStepResult` output from the environment can still be accessed from the `info` provided by `env.step(action)`.
 * Stacked vector observations are not supported.
 * Environment registration for use with `gym.make()` is currently not supported.